 (photo credit: NOAM VIND)

-Mifal Hapayis (the Israel National Lottery) announced Tuesday it has reconsidered awarding the annual Landau Prize for Art and Sciences in the poetry category to Yitzhak Laor.
+The Mifal Hapayis national lottery announced Monday it has withdrawn its award of the annual Landau Prize for Art and Sciences in the poetry category to Yitzhak Laor.

-Last month, widespread protests arose on social media against the decision to award the NIS 100,000 prize to Laor due to complaints that over the years he had sexually assaulted numerous women – though he was never investigated nor found guilty of these charges.
+Last month widespread protests arose on social media against the announcement to award the NIS 100,000 prize to Laor, due to complaints that over the years he had sexually assaulted numerous women – though he was never investigated nor found guilty of these charges.

-Since that time, none of the accusations was investigated nor was he charged with any crime.
-Laor denies all charges against him.
+Since that time, none of the accusations have been investigated nor has he been charged with any crime.
+Laor has since denied all charges against him.

-The Landau Foundation board of directors met Tuesday evening and reviewed the material for and against the decision, agreeing to cancel the prize in response to the intense public scrutiny.
-The board said it would return all the case material to the prize committee for reconsideration, given the new allegations.
+The Landau Foundation board of directors met last week and reviewed the material for and against the decision, agreeing to cancel the prize committee selection following the intense public scrutiny.
+The board said it would return all the case material to the committee for reconsideration, given the new information that has surfaced.

 Since that time the prize committee has disintegrated and the board of directors took the decision to cancel the award on its own.